flightwatching/flightwatching.github.io/_posts/featured/2013-08-09-checklist.md

 Use our mobile application as a multi-user and collaborative device to drive coordination between line maintenance and maintenance control center.

-The checklist is available for IPhones, IPads and android devices
+App available for IPhones, IPads and android devices